knaka/go-testutils/README.md

 # Go-testutils

 Go-testutils is a collection of utilities for testing.
+Missing features in `os.*`, `"github.com/stretchr/testify/assert"`.

 ## `fs` package